algbio/GraphChainer/README.md

 `vg construct -t 30 -a -r {ref} -v {vcf} -R 22 -p -m 3000000`

+### Datasets availability

+The chromosome graphs built for the experiments of GraphChainer can be found in Zenodo at [https://doi.org/10.5281/zenodo.6587252](https://doi.org/10.5281/zenodo.6587252)

 ### Citation

 If you use GraphChainer, please cite as:

 Jun Ma, Manuel Cáceres, Leena Salmela, Veli Mäkinen, Alexandru I. Tomescu.
-GraphChainer: Co-linear Chaining for Accurate Alignment of Long Reads to Variation Graphs.
-Submitted, 2021
+Chaining for Accurate Alignment of Erroneous Long Reads to Acyclic Variation Graphs.
+Submitted, 2022

 ### Credits